collinskirui/DevOps/README.md

-## Welcome :octocat:, this is a Devops repository containing practical implementations of devops tools and step by step guide.
+## Welcome All :2faces-zebra:, this is a Devops repository containing practical implementations of devops tools and step by step guide.

 ## Contributing